 Windows 10 Error: Your system requires SMB2 or higher

-Another possible problem when accessing a network folder from Windows 10 is server-side support of only the SMBv1 protocol.
+Another possible problem when accessing a network folder from Windows 10 is server-side support of the SMBv1 protocol only.
 Since the SMBv1 client is disabled by default in Windows 10 1709 and newer, when you try to open the shared folder, you may get an error:

-The error message clearly shows that the network shared folder only supports access over the SMBv1 protocol.
+The error message clearly shows that the network shared folder supports access over the SMBv1 protocol only.
 In this case, you should try to reconfigure the remote SMB device to use at least SMBv2 (the correct and safe way).

 If you use Samba server on Linux to share network folders, you can specify the minimum supported version of SMB protocol in the smb.conf file like this: